Frequently Asked Questions - Interesting Things with JC

 What makes this podcast different?

-Each episode combines concise storytelling with full transcripts and structured educational content, making it suitable for learning, teaching, and research.
+Each episode combines concise storytelling with full transcripts and structured instructional support, making it useful for general audiences, learning, teaching, and research.
+The series is designed to work both as a listening experience and as a reusable content resource.

 Is this a podcast or an educational system?

-Interesting Things with JC is both a podcast and a structured educational system.
-It combines short-form audio, transcripts, and curriculum-based materials into a searchable archive designed for teaching, research, and lifelong learning.
+It is both.
+Interesting Things with JC is a podcast and a structured instructional system.
+It combines short-form audio, transcripts, curriculum-based materials, and searchable episode pages into a unified archive designed for general audiences, classroom use, research, and lifelong learning.

 What educational materials are included with episodes?